isomerpages/imda-tradetrust/_how-it-works/Technology Services.md

 </li>
 <li>
 <p>It gives users the flexibility to keep using their current infrastructure
-while still benefiting from TradeTrust</p>
+or subscribe to digital services of business solution providers (BSP) while still benefiting from TradeTrust</p>
 </li>
 </ul>
 <p><strong>Enables the development of new digital services</strong>